bermarte/acme-web-design/development-strategy.md

 <!-- wireframe.cc is a good site for getting started with wireframes -->
 ![wireframe]()

-## Step 0: Create a public repo on GitHub
+## Step 0:
+* Read the text of the assignment
+* follow the tutorial step by step
+* create a wireframe for the project by reverse-engineering the tutorial

 ### Repo